 In fact, the Ranger is designed for racing, but can also be used for climbing and exploring on local trails.

 Available in four different sizes, the Ranger is designed for riders across a wide range of abilities.

 With 120mm of front suspension travel and 115mm of rear suspension travel, the Ranger is the most enduro of the Revel mountain bikes.
 The 29” wheels are like the Rascal’s, but the Ranger is more designed for comfort and long rides.
 The shredding is reserved for the Rascal and Rover.

 On the Large frame size, the Ranger has an effective top tube length of 639mm, a seat tube angle of 75.3 degrees, a head tube angle of 67.5 degrees, and a wheelbase of 1194mm.

-The stock Revel Ranger comes with a GX Eagle kit for $5,799 and includes the Rock Shox SID Luxe Select 120mm front fork.
+The stock Revel Ranger comes with a GX Eagle kit and includes the Rock Shox SID Luxe Select 120mm front fork.
 Crank Bros Alloy XCT 29” wheels are covered in Maxxis Dissector 2.4” tires.
 The 180mm SRAM Level TL disc brakes provide plenty of stopping power.
 You’ll have plenty of gearing to choose from on the climb with a SRAM GX Eagle 10-52t cassette.